zackkrida/fauxpenverse-frontend/CONTRIBUTING.md

 We use [Tailwind CSS](https://tailwindcss.com/) for writing styles.
 There are some legacy components that have been written in "hand-written" CSS.
 Our aim is to eventually re-write these using Tailwind classes.

-Our Tailwind configuration lives at [`./tailwind.config.js`](./tailwind.config.js) and is a useful reference for Openverse specific spacing and color classes.
+Our Tailwind configuration lives at [`./tailwind.config.js`](./tailwind.config.js) and is a useful reference for fauxpenverse specific spacing and color classes.
 Please refer to the official [Tailwind CSS documentation](https://tailwindcss.com/docs) for a detailed and searchable list of the available classes.
 At times you'll need to cross reference this documentation with our specific configuration in the `tailwind.config.js` file.

 We also use the [Tailwind CSS RTL](https://github.com/20lives/tailwindcss-rtl) plugin to make writing [right-to-left (RTL)](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/dir) styles seamless.
 Most use cases of the right/left based classes should use the start/end variants introduced by the plugin instead.

 ## Questions or Thoughts?

-Feel free to [join us on Slack](https://make.wordpress.org/chat/) and discuss the project with the engineers and community members on #openverse.
+Feel free to [join us on Slack](https://make.wordpress.org/chat/) and discuss the project with the engineers and community members on #fauxpenverse.